 Professor Claire S. Adjiman is the Director of the Centre for Process Systems Engineering and Professor of Chemical Engineering.
 She obtained MEng in Chemical Engineering (Imperial College London) and PhD in Chemical Engineering (Princeton University).
 She has received many awards including: Fellow of the Royal Academy of Engineering, Fellow of the Institution of Chemical Engineers, Chartered Engineer, EPSRC Leadership Fellowship (2012-2017), Henry E. Armstrong Memorial Lecture of the Society of Chemical Industry (2011), Philip Leverhulme Trust Prize for Engineering (2009), Research Excellence Award for Molecular Systems Engineering team, Imperial College (2009), Rector’s Excellence Award, Imperial College (2007), Royal Academy of Engineering ICI Fellowship (1998-20 03) and Porter Ogden Ja cobus Honorific Fellowship, Princeton University in 1997.
 Professor Adjiman’s research interests are on Systematic methodologies for integrated molecular and process design for reactive processes: development of mo delling and optimisation tools and applications (e.g. solv ent design for re actions or CO2 capture, risk ma nagement).
 Model-based assessment of design of energy conversion systems including solid oxide fuel cells.
 Development of property prediction techniques integrating different scales of modelling (from quantum mechanics to advanced equations of state).
-Global analysis techniques, such as global optimisation and safety analysis.

 Professor David Bogle, FREng